Slapping a koru on it

 But they’re one small part of NZ.

 There is plenty more that can be done to create more acceptance of a culture that is unique to this country and should be cherished.
-And there is a lot being done and a lot that can be done.
+And there is a lot being done.

 I was really excited to be asked a few months ago to be a part of branding Tupu Toa, an initiative working to provide sustained support for Māori and Pasifika tertiary students and early career graduates to fulfil their career aspirations, and develop a powerful national network of Māori and Pasifika business people throughout New Zealand.
 This programme is an important step in the right direction and the fact that the people building the programme are Māori and Pasifika is another important factor to appreciate.